openpond/ai-oracle-x402-template/README.md

    ```

    The script performs the full x402 flow: it makes the initial request, captures the 402 response from DuckAI, signs the transfer authorization, and retries with the `X-PAYMENT` header.
 Optional overrides include `PAYMENT_URL` (defaults to `http://localhost:7000/ai-oracle`), `RPC_URL` for a different Ethereum RPC, and `QUESTION` to change the payload.
 Successful runs print the payment details, HTTP status, and the paid response body.

-Once the flow works locally you can deploy the same tool to [OpenPond](https://openpond.ai).